TIPS: Packing & Other Stuff

 TRAVEL MEDICAL AND CANCELLATION INSURANCE

 Get some.
 The last thing you want is to find yourself with a huge medical bill because you slipped on some skree on your descent from the SunGate at Machu Picchu.
 Even less adventurous cobblestones can turn an ankle and cause a sprain, so make sure you’re covered.
+Getting the right travel insurance plan is crucial in making sure that you are safe and secure on your travels.
+Thankfully, sites like GoBear.com allow you to compare and shop around for the best available deal, so it might be worth checking out a site like that before you make your final decision.
 To read more travel insurance tips, visit our Insurance Tips page, or read the article ‘Living on My Edge’.

 TIP: If you pay for a premium credit card, the medical coverage included in your card’s benefits can be comparable to a separately-purchased plan – read the coverage to see if you are already insured, but be careful to check that you are not going to be away longer than the terms of the insurance (some have limits of 21 days at a time after which you are not covered).
 My preferred card is Capital One, and here’s why.